EDMdesigner/modern-html-email-tutorial/lesson09/step-02/README.md

 ## Typography in Modern HTML Emails

-Inline styles gets added to heading elements, paragraphs and "sectionHeading".
+Inline styles added for Headings and Paragraphs.

 **There is still no spacings**
 Desktop: